blocks-left.jpg

 Authentic Planet of the Apes Memorabilia (POTAM) has been stashed at some FBZs and has also been sent on Special Reconnaissance (SR) missions to various current and former Project A.P.E. cache locations around the globe.

-Project APE geocoin iconSome FBZs also include images of prized Project A.P.E. geocoins which can be discovered and logged via their corresponding tracking numbers.
+Project APE geocoin iconSome FBZs also include printed images of prized Project A.P.E. geocoins which can be discovered and logged via their corresponding tracking numbers.
 GC members who enter the TNs will add instances of the ape face icon to their online profiles!

 Top Operatives ChartActivity Details: